Zeex/samp-plugin-crashdetect/README.md

 1. Download a binary package from the [Releases][download] page on Github or build it yourself from source code (see
    [Building from source code](#building-from-source-code)).
-2. Extract/copy `crashdetect.so` or `crashdetect.dll` to `<sever>/plugins/`.
+2. Extract and copy `crashdetect.so` or `crashdetect.dll` to `<sever>/plugins/`.
 3. Add `crashdetect` (Windows) or `crashdetect.so` (Linux) to the `plugins` line of your server.cfg.

-Binary archives come with an include file (`crashdetect.inc`) that contains some helper functions that you may find useful.
-But **you don't need to include** it to be able to use CrashDetect, it's not required.
+Binary packages come with an include file (`crashdetect.inc`) that contains some helper functions that you may find useful.
+But **you don't have to include** it to be able to use CrashDetect.

 Usage
 -----

 Apart from installing the plugin you don't have to do anything further to start receiving errors reports.
-By default, all the errors will be saved in your `server_log.txt` but this can be changed
+By default all errors will be saved in your `server_log.txt`, but this can be changed
 (see [Configuration](#configuration)).

-For best debugging experience, make sure you
-[compile your script with debug info enabled][debug-info].
+For better debugging experience, make sure that you [compile your script with debug info enabled][debug-info].
 Doing this will let you see more information in stack traces such as function names, prameter names and values, source file names and line numbers.

-Please be aware that when using this plugin your code WILL run slower due to the overhead associated with detecting errors and providing accurate error information (for exmaple, some runtime optimizations are diasbled).
+Please be aware that when using this plugin your code WILL run slower due to the overhead associated with detecting errors and providing accurate error information (for example, some runtime optimizations are diasbled).
 Usually this is fine during development, but it's not recommended to load CrashDetect on a production (live) server with many players.